facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 What follows is an effort by the Technical Writing team at Facile.it to get our professionalism known and to unveil a few mysteries by providing a little introduction to the technical writer role.

-# Main goals of a tech writer
+# Main goals of a technical writer

 Regardless of what industry you work in and what product you write about, one of the main goals of a tech writer is to make complexity (of a product, process, etc.) less complex.